Sexual abuse scandal in the Roman Catholic Archdiocese of Boston: Reverend Robert V. Gale

-John Geoghan
+Reverend John Geoghan

-John Geoghan (1935–2003) was accused of sexual abuse involving more than 130 children.
+Geoghan was accused of sexual abuse involving more than 130 children.
 Charges were brought in Cambridge, Massachusetts alleging molestation that took place in 1991.
 Geoghan was laicized in 1998.
 In January 2002, Geoghan was found guilty of indecent assault and battery for grabbing the buttocks of a ten-year-old boy in a swimming pool at the Waltham Boys and Girls Club in 1991, and was sentenced to nine to ten years in prison.

 The trial included testimony by the victim.
 Dr. Edward Messner, a psychiatrist who treated Geoghan for his sexual fantasies about children from 1994 to 1996 also testified, as did Archbishop Alfred C. Hughes, who testified that he banned Geoghan from the swimming club after a complaint that he had been proselytizing and had engaged in prurient conversations.

 After initially agreeing to and then withdrawing a $30 million settlement with 86 of Geoghan's victims, the Boston archdiocese settled with them for $10 million, and is still negotiating with lawyers for other victims.
 The most recent settlement proposed is $65 million for 542 victims.
 The settlements are being offered in response to evidence that the archdiocese had transferred Geoghan from parish to parish despite warnings of his behavior.
 Evidence also arose that the archdiocese displayed a pattern of transferring other priests to new parishes when allegations of sexual abuse were made.

-Geoghan was charged in two other cases in Boston's Suffolk County.
+Geoghan was charged in two other cases in Suffolk County.
 One case was dropped without prejudice when the victim decided not to testify.
 In the second case, two rape charges were dismissed by a judge after hotly contested arguments because the statute of limitations had expired.
 The Commonwealth's appeal of that ruling was active at the time of Geoghan's death, and remaining charges of indecent assault in that case were pending.

-On August 23, 2003, while in protective custody at the Souza-Baranowski Correctional Center in Shirley, Massachusetts, Geoghan was strangled and stomped to death in his cell by Joseph Druce, a self-described white supremacist serving a sentence of life without possibility of parole for killing a man who allegedly made a sexual advance after picking up Druce while he was hitchhiking.
-An autopsy revealed the cause of death to be "ligature strangulation and blunt chest trauma."
-There have been questions raised about the advisability of placing these two men on the same unit, as prison officials had been warned by another inmate that Druce was planning to assault Geoghan.
+In August 2003, while in protective custody at the Souza-Baranowski Correctional Center in Shirley, Geoghan was killed by his cellmate, Joseph Druce.